nuclia/e2e/nuclia_e2e/README.md

 ### SDK usage in Tests

-- The Nuclia SDK is implemented as a singleton in terms of how it handles the configuration, which was causing overwrites when running tests concurrently
+The Nuclia SDK is implemented as a singleton in terms of how it handles the configuration, which was causing overwrites when running tests concurrently, to work around some issues caused by that we did several things:
-- To work around this, we **inject** a `NucliaDBClient` or `NuaClient` fixture into each test function using the `nc` and `ndb` parameters of sdk methods.
+- We **inject** a `NucliaDBClient` or `NuaClient` fixture into each test function using the `nc` and `ndb` parameters of sdk methods.
 These clients are available as fixtures or instantiated directly in the test code if needed.
+- On conftest.py, we patch httpx to be able to provide a higher timeout for all clients created within the e2e

 --